millus/2-Memory-Game/README.md

-# Memory Game
+# The Memory Game - Match n' Bake
-Find all card pairs as fast as you can without losing any stars.

-This memory game has a baking theme, where you find all the matching ingredients and the quicker you find them, the better the cake result will be :D
+This memory game has a baking theme.
+The goal is to find all the matching ingredients and the quicker you find them, the better the cake result will be :D

+PS: Try using few moves to not loose any stars!

 Good luck!
 Happy baking :)